Aoibhinn/CI-MS5-PinkAccessories/README.md

 Bag | A user can add products to a shopping bag which contains each item in the order and an overall price/delivery if applicable
 Checkout | A user can enter their delivery details and credit card information to checkout an order
-Checkout success | Once an order is successful, the user can view the checkout success
+Checkout success | Once an order is successful, the user can view the checkout success Blog                | Blog items can be viewed by all users Blog Item             | A new item contains an image and text and can be added by an admin user
+Blog Item (comment) | A user can comment on a blog item.
+They can delete comments(an admin can also delete a users comment)

 ## Code Structure